duneroadrunner/scpptool/README.md

 ### "Flow (in)sensitive" analysis

-Some of the other C++ lifetime analyzers in development employ "flow sensitive" analysis.
+Some of the other C++ lifetime analyzers in development employ "flow (or path) sensitive" analysis.
 That is, they determine whether or not an operation is safe based, in part, on the operations that precede it in the program execution.
 So for example in this piece of code:

 ```cpp
 int foo1(int* num_ptr) {